 In her memoir, The Good Girl Stripped Bare, Ms Spicer constructs the barriers facing women in the workplace, and encourages women to “shake off the shackles of the good girl’’.

-Ms Spicer will be speaking about her memoir and her life as a well known TV journalist when she drops in to the HJ Daley Library later this month as part of the Campbelltown City Library Service’s visiting authors program.
+Ms Spicer will be speaking about her memoir and her life as a well known TV journalist when she drops in to the HJ Daley Library as part of the Campbelltown City Library Service’s visiting authors program.

 The visiting authors program gives locals the opportunity to hear first-hand from writers who share their stories and experiences, and this year has already attracted popular authors Peter FitzSimons, Amanda Howard and Candice Fox.